zestsoftware/zest.releaser/zest/releaser/README.txt

 an entry point like `gocept.zestreleaser.customupload`_ to do uploading, or do some manual steps first before uploading.

-Some people will hardly ever want to do a release on pypi but only want to create a tag in 99 out of 100 cases.
+Some people will hardly ever want to do a release on PyPI but in 99 out of 100 cases only want to create a tag.
 They won't like the default answer of 'yes' to that question of whether to create a checkout of the tag.
 So since version 3.16 you can influence this default answer.
 You can add some lines to the ``.pypirc`` file in